 This program aims to foster close partnerships between university-based researchers and other researchers.
-It deliver innovative Higher Degree by Research (HDR) and postdoctoral training.
+It seeks to deliver innovative Higher Degree by Research (HDR) and postdoctoral training.
 The focus is on creating end-user research capability that is vital to Australia's future through developing solutions relevant to the Industrial Transformation Priorities.

 The objectives of the program are to:

 - Support HDR candidates and postdoctoral researchers to undertake industrial training.

 - Support research collaboration between universities and organisations outside the Australian higher education sector.

 - Strengthen the capabilities of industry and research end-users in identified Industrial Transformation Priority areas.

 The current priorities are:

 - Medical technologies and pharmaceuticals

 - Mining equipment, technology and services